nonato-tw/nonato-tw/README.md

 - 🤝 I’m looking for help with **OOP and TypeScript**

-- 👨‍💻 All of my projects are available at [http://lucasnonato.me/Portfolio/](https://scriblet.netlify.app)
+- 👨‍💻 All of my personal projects are available at [http://lucasnonato.me/Portfolio/](https://scriblet.netlify.app)

 - 💬 Ask me about **react, redux, contextAPI, Jest, RTL, css, design**

-- 📫 How to reach me **lucas.nonato1@hotmail.com**
+- 📫 How to reach me **lucas.nonato@thoughtworks.com**

 <h3 align="left">Languages and Tools:</h3>